 Owners must follow these steps when bringing their birds into the United States.

-- Contact the Animal Import Center and let them know how you intend to transport your bird to quarantine after arrival.
+- Contact the Animal Import Center and inform them how you intend to transport the bird to quarantine after arrival.

-- Contact the U.S. Fish and Wildlife Service and ask them about any processes or fees involved with the bird’s importation.
+- Contact the U.S. Fish and Wildlife Service and ask about any processes or fees involved with the importation of the bird.

 Wildlife inspectors are stationed at specially designated entry ports.
-They’ll inspect your bird on an appointment basis.
+They’ll inspect the bird on an appointment basis.
 The bird’s flight into the U.S. must be through a designated port without stopovers.

 Are you not entering the country through one of the designated ports?
-Then, you’ll need to apply for a Designated Port Exception Permit by submitting a special form.
+Then, you must apply for a Designated Port Exception Permit by submitting a special form.
 This allows the inspection to occur at a different border crossing.
 Once you’ve completed this, you can move on:

 - Apply for a VS import permit.
 This takes weeks, so apply at least 30 days before departure.